abego/extensionmethodjava/README.md

 #### No Extension Methods (`noext`)

-The package `org.abego.lab.methodextension.noext` contains the class of the example, using the "normal" Java approach, without extension methods.
+The package `org.abego.extensionmethodjava.noext` contains the classes of the example, using the "normal" Java approach, without extension methods.

-In addition, you will find a test class `NoExtensionsTest` that verifies the behaviour of the classes and methods in different scenarios, especially the calling sequence.
+In addition, you will find a test class `NoExtensionsTest` that verifies the behaviour of the classes and methods in different scenarios, especially the calling sequences.

 #### With Extension Methods (`withext`)

-The package `org.abego.lab.methodextension.withext` contains the example, but this time the methods  `C#m2(...)` and `D#m2(...)` are added via the extension method mechanism.
+The package `org.abego.extensionmethodjava.withext` contains the example, but this time the methods  `C#m2(...)` and `D#m2(...)` are added via the extension method mechanism.